BiltuDas1/RepackInstalledWindows/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**What feature you want to add in this?**
+**What feature you want to add to this?**
-Please describe clearly in details that what feature you want to add in this project.
+Please describe clearly in detail that what feature you want to add to this project.